Hyperbolic non-Abelian semimetal

-\emph{$\textrm{U}(d)$-HBT.---}To demonstrate that these in-gap states can be attributed to non-Abelian Bloch physics, we first describe the corresponding BZs.
-Here, the Bloch states transform in representations $D_{\lambda}(\gamma_j) \,{=}\, U_j e^{i k_j}$, where $\bU \,{=}\, \{U_j\}_{j\,{=}\,1}^{4} \in \textrm{SU}(d)$ are special unitary $(d\times d)$ matrices that satisfy \cref{eq:constraint}.
-The specification of $\lambda$ requires $2d^2+2 $ parameters, of which four may be understood as hyperbolic momenta $\bk \,{=}\, \{k_j\}_{j\,{=}\,1}^4$ and the remaining $2d^2\,{-}\,2$ characterize $\bU$~\cite{Maciejko2022}.
-Focusing on a single primitive cell ($n=1$), the states in $\mathrm{BZ}^{(1,d)}$ can be described by the non-Abelian Bloch Hamiltonian
+\emph{$\textrm{U}(d)$-HBT.---}To demonstrate that these in-gap states can be attributed to non-Abelian Bloch physics, we first describe the corresponding BZs~\cite{shankar2023}.
+Here, the Bloch states transform in representations $D_{\lambda}(\gamma_j) \,{=}\, U_j\,\mathrm{e}^{\mathrm{i} k_j}$, where $\bU \,{=}\, \{U_j\}_{j\,{=}\,1}^{4} \,{\in}\, \textrm{SU}(d)$ are special unitary $(d\times d)$ matrices that satisfy \cref{eq:constraint}.
+The specification of $\lambda$ requires $2d^2\,{+}\,2$ parameters, of which four may be understood as hyperbolic momenta $\bk \,{=}\, \{k_j\}_{j\,{=}\,1}^4$ and the remaining $2d^2\,{-}\,2$ characterize $\bU$.
+Focusing on a single primitive cell ($n\,{=}\,1$), the states in $\mathrm{BZ}^{(1,d)}$ can be described by the non-Abelian Bloch Hamiltonian

-Higher-dimensional IRs introduce an additional $d$-fold degeneracy in the associated Bloch states.
-Although an explicit parameterization of $\mathrm{BZ}^{(1,d)}$ is currently lacking, as outlined in \cref{app:sud}, one may instead randomly sample the subspace of $\textrm{SU}(d)$ matrices that obey \cref{eq:constraint}.
+Although an explicit parameterization of $\mathrm{BZ}^{(1,d)}$ is currently lacking, one may randomly sample the subspace of $\textrm{SU}(d)$ matrices that obey \cref{eq:constraint} using a procedure described in~\cite{SM}.
 For different choices of $\bU$ and $\bk$, a numerical diagonalization of $H_{\lambda}^{(1,d)}$ allows for a reconstruction of the $\textrm{U}(d)$ spectra.
-The DOS thus obtained for the simplest class of non-Abelian Bloch states, $d\,{=}\,2$ IRs, is plotted together with the $\textrm{U}(1)$ DOS in \cref{fig3}(a).
+We here focus on the simplest nontrivial case $d\,{=}\,2$, since spectra of small systems that could be realized in experiments are dominated by low-dimensional representations~\cite{Maciejko2022}.
+The DOS thus obtained is plotted in yellow in \cref{fig3}(a).
 Consistent with our exact diagonalization results on PBC clusters, non-Abelian states fill the band gap of the Abelian spectrum.

 \emph{Supercell method.---}An alternative way to access non-Abelian Bloch states is the supercell method~\cite{Lenggenhager2023}.
 Instead of tessellating the infinite lattice with copies of the primitive cell [red octagon in \cref{fig1}(a)], the lattice is subdivided into collections of $n\,{>}\,1$ primitive cells, called $n$-\emph{supercells} [blue polygon in \cref{fig1}(a) depicts the $2$-supercell].
-Copies of primitive cells covering the lattice are related to each other by elements of the full translation group of the lattice $\HTGuc\,{=}\,\HTG$, while copies of the $2$-supercells, say, are related only by elements of a normal subgroup~$\HTGsc\;\textrm{of}\;\HTGuc$.
+Copies of the primitive cell covering the lattice are related by elements of the full translation group of the lattice $\HTGuc\,{=}\,\HTG$, while copies of $n$-supercell are related only by elements of an $\textrm{index-}n$ normal subgroup $\HTGnc\,{\triangleleft}\,\HTGuc$.